gitmachtl/cardano-related-stuff/cardano-signer/README.md

       --public-key owner.staking.skey
 Error: The file 'owner.staking.skey' is not a verification/public key json

+### VERIFY A FILE WITH A SIGNATURE AND A KEY-FILE

+$ cardano-signer verify --data-file test.txt --public-key test.vkey --signature "caacb18c46319f55b932efa77357f14b66b27aa908750df2c91800dc59711015ea2e568974ac0bcabf9b1c4708b877c2b94a7658c2dcad78b108049062572e09"

+true
 ```

 <br>
 <br>

 ## Release Notes

+* **1.6.0**
+   - New Syntax - Now you can use the parameter `--data-file` to use any binary file as the data source to sign.
+   - Added the function to directly use bech encoded secret and public keys for the signing/verification.
+You can mix the formats.

 * **1.5.0**
    - New CIP-36 mode via parameter `--cip36`.
 This enables the new catalyst/governance registration and votingpower (multi-)delegation mode.
 Output generates a signed cbor file or hex_string.